List of films in the public domain in the United States: Missing or flawed copyright notice

 Films published before March 1, 1989, had to contain a valid copyright notice in order to claim copyright.
 At the bare minimum, the copyright notice had to include the word "copyright" or an acceptable abbreviation (like a circled C), the year of publication (which could not be more than one year ahead of the actual publication), and the name of any entity claiming the copyright.

 For example, episodes of the animated TV series The New 3 Stooges were published with an incomplete copyright notice with a year and copyright symbol but no claimant.
 The series was published prior to 1989, and the lack of an explicit claimant ensured that the series immediately lapsed into the public domain.
-Had the series been published after this date, the owner of any copyright would have been unclear due to uncertainty over ownership of the series.
+If the series had been published after this date, the owner of any copyright would have been unclear due to uncertainty over ownership of the series.

 As a result of the passage of the Berne Convention Implementation Act of 1988, a copyright notice is not required for films published on March 1, 1989, or later.
 An invalid notice or a lack of one would not invalidate the copyright to works published between 1978 and March 1, 1989, as long as a proper notice was added to subsequent copies.